magit/emacsql/README.md

 If the environment variable `PGDATABASE` is present then the unit tests will also be run with PostgreSQL (emacsql-psql).
 Provide `PGHOST`, `PGPORT`, and `PGUSER` if needed.
-If `PGUSER` is provided, the pg.el backend (emacsql-pg) will also be tested.
+If `PGUSER` is provided, the pg.el back-end (emacsql-pg) will also be tested.

 If the environment variable `MYSQL_DBNAME` is present then the unit tests will also be run with MySQL in the named database.
 Note that